hiimsergey/qtile-gruvbox/README.md

-# qtile-gruvbox
+# Qtile Gruvbox Configuration
-A simple Qtile configuration with the superior theme
+*A simple Qtile configuration with the superior theme*

+### This is actually my personal configuration but I thought, I might share it here.